-Table 6-2 AWS plug-in configuration parameters: cloud deployment
+Table 6-3 AWS plug-in config uration parameters: cloud deployment Table 0-3 7 WWO plug ill colling didition parameters.
+CIOUU UCDIO IIIICIIL

 CloudPoint configuration parameter Description For Source Account configuration Regions One or more AWS regions associated with the AWS source account in which to discover cloud assets.
 Note: If you deploy CloudPoint using the CloudFormation template (CFT), then the source account is automatically configured as part of the template-based deployment workflow.
 For Cross Account configuration Account ID The account ID of the other AWS account (cross account) whose assets you wish to protect using the CloudPoint instance configured in the Source Account.
 Role Name The IAM role that is attached to the other AWS account (cross account).
+Regions One or more AWS regions associated with the AWS cross account in which to discover cloud assets.